The Burning Cross

-The Burning Cross is a 1947 American drama film directed by Walter Colmes.
+The Burning Cross is a 1947 American drama film produced and directed by Walter Colmes.
 It was written by Aubrey Wisberg and released by Screen Guild Productions.

 The film depicts Ku Klux Klan activities and was censored in Virginia and Detroit.

 Plot

-A war veteran joins the Ku Klux Klan and comes to regard it as evil.
+War veteran Johnny Larrimer joins the Ku Klux Klan and comes to regard it as evil.
+When he betrays his Klan oath, he is brought before Klan officials for a mock trial and lynching.
+One of Johnny's friends, a government agent working under cover, alerts the state troopers.
+The Klan is routed, Johnny beats the Klan organizer into submission, and the law grants Johnny a light prison sentence in the wake of his efforts to break up the terrorist group.